-Expanding the Granite City Forest
+Expanding and enhancing the Granite City Forest

 The planting of trees is recognised as an important tool for reducing greenhouse gas emissions as well as helping to protect soils and alleviating flood risk as identified in Aberdeen Adapts.
-The Granite City Forest has the potential to increase its contribution to this national total of capture and delivery of other benefits to help reduce the impact of climate change thereby better equipping Aberdeen City to become more resilient to these changes and thereby help deliver Goal 7 of Aberdeen Adapts.
+The Granite City Forest has the potential to increase its contribution to the delivery of other benefits to help reduce the impact of climate change thereby better equipping Aberdeen City to become more resilient to these changes and thereby help deliver Goal 7 of Aberdeen Adapts.